 As young adults, we were out of control.
 It all seemed like fun and games, but when I recently lost a friend from street racing I realized that no one was invisible and this might be as dangerous as I was warned.

 My advice to anyone out there, settle it at the Drag strip.

 - No reason for fighting because you can't cheat.
 (Leave Your Guns at Home)

 - Professional safety help is there for the sole purpose of a racing accident.
 And you won't have to worry about people running away from the accident to stay out of trouble when you're in need of help.

-- Doesn't cost that much to race, and a speeding plus drag racing ticket cost much more.
+- Doesn't cost that much to race, and a speeding plus drag racing ticket costs much more.

-- Your more likely to stay alive and not injury innocent people.
+- You're more likely to stay alive and not injure innocent people.